Nervosys/Botnix/docs/languages-frameworks/qt.section.md

 This section assumes some knowledge of the latter.

 The major caveat with Qt applications is that Qt uses a plugin system to load additional modules at runtime, from a list of well-known locations.
-In Nixpkgs, we patch QtCore to instead use an environment variable, and wrap Qt applications to set it to the right paths.
+In Botpkgs, we patch QtCore to instead use an environment variable, and wrap Qt applications to set it to the right paths.
 This effectively makes the runtime dependencies pure and explicit at build-time, at the cost of introducing an extra indirection.